tim-lai/parcel-swagger-ui/README.md

 2. [feat/swagger-ui-cjs-as-class](https://github.com/tim-lai/parcel-swagger-ui/tree/feat/swagger-ui-cjs-as-class): converts from a globalThis instance to a React class component, as well as setting up a Parcel alias for `swagger-ui` to use CommonJS bundle.

-3. [feat/swagger-ui-cjs-as-hooks](https://github.com/tim-lai/parcel-swagger-ui/tree/feat/swagger-ui-cjs-as-hooks): converts from class component to functional component,
+3. [feat/swagger-ui-cjs-as-hooks](https://github.com/tim-lai/parcel-swagger-ui/tree/feat/swagger-ui-cjs-as-hooks): converts from class component to functional component.

+4. [feat/swagger-ui-react-cjs](https://github.com/tim-lai/parcel-swagger-ui/tree/feat/swagger-ui-react-cjs): uses `swagger-ui-react`, and removes unneeded `useEffect` and `globalThis` instance.